kanishka-linux/kawaii-player/README.md

 3. Login requires at least IP address of the server that needs to be connected with.
 It will also ask for username and password, if it has been set for the server.
 If the login is successful, then click on the login again to navigate through library of server.

 4. Media servers can broadcast themselves, if broadcast server function is switched on (Available in more menu).
 Once broadcast server function is switched on, then clients can discover it (Addons->MyServer->Discover).
 In this case users don't have to remember the IP address of the server.
 Server can also send custom broadcast message which can help clients to identify it properly - if there are multiple servers running.
-Peers can get list of servers in the application itself and then they have to choose which server to connect to.
+Clients can get list of servers in the application itself and then they have to choose which server to connect to.
 For security reasons server is allowed to broadcast itself only in the local network.

 5. Broadcast Message needs to be entered into **'BROADCAST_MESSAGE='** field in **.config/kawaii-player/other_options.txt** configuration file.
 If the field is not there then create it on a newline.